 The GPU node has 512 GB of memory, dual AMD 7763 2.45 Ghz processors, and 2 Nvidia A100 80GB PCIe graphical processing units.

-The Leavitt cluster is composed of 11 Dell PowerEdge 430’s compute nodes and one Dell PowerEdge 730XD head node.
-Each of the compute nodes has 128GB of memory and dual Intel Xeon E5-2680 processors, each with 14 cores running at 2.40GHz, for a total of 308 cores and 1.4 terabytes of memory.
-The head node has an additional 48 terabytes of disk storage, which is shared amongst the compute nodes.
-The 12 nodes are also connected by an Intel Omni-Path switch, which provides very high speed (100 gigabits/second) network access between each member in the cluster.
+The head node has 84 terabytes of disk storage, which is shared among the compute nodes.
+The compute nodes are also connected by an NVIDIA QM8700 HDR100 InfiniBand switch, which provides very high speed network access (200 gigabits/second) between each member in the cluster.

-Storage in your home directory is intended for active use on the cluster—this is not an appropriate place to save your project data long-term.
-For long-term storage, please transfer your files to one of our Bates network drives (Paris or Etna) or your preferred alternative such as Google Drive.
-The advantage of both Paris and Etna is that they can be easily accessed from Leavitt.
+Storage in your home directory is intended for active use on the cluster— it’s not an appropriate place to save your project data long-term.
+For long-term storage, please transfer your files to the Bates network drive Etna or your preferred alternative such as Google Drive.
+The advantage of using Etna is that it can be accessed easily from Leavitt.
 See FAQ section for more information.